loganpkg/spot/README.md

-`+` The _logical_ line under the cursor is formed by joining neighbouring lines that end in a backslash, to accommodate for long lines.
+`+` The _logical_ line under the cursor is formed by joining neighbouring lines that end in a backslash, to accommodate long lines.
 These end-of-line backslashes are removed from the logical line, as are `\n` characters.
 `2>&1` is added to the end of the logical line, to capture `stderr` under most situations.
-If some `stderr` text comes through uncaptured, then it can be cleared by redrawing the screen (`^l`).
+If some `stderr` text comes through uncaptured, it can be cleared by redrawing the screen (`^l`).

 `*` Regex replace region syntax is `_find_replace` where the first character